CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Summary
 -------

 Congratulations!
 You created a basic GeneFlow app, tested it using the auto-generated test script, and committed it to a git repo.
-In the next tutorial, you'll create a one-step GeneFlow workflow that uses this "Hello-World" app.
+The next tutorial covers creation of a one-step GeneFlow workflow that uses this "Hello-World" app.